The Power of IoT in the Brazilian Corporate Market

 IoT – Internet of Things.
 Despite the name being new, the concept of M2M (Machine-2-Machine) is old, with industrial companies around the world having used this type of system for decades.
 This type of technology allows the collection of information, helping to optimize the operational management of companies, integrating the data collected with business processes, making the decision-making of managers more strategic and “data driven”.

-But why is IoT becoming such a strong movement now, if companies have been using M2M systems for decades?
-The answer lies in the moment of digital transformation that we are experiencing, the so-called digital journey.
+But why is IoT becoming such a strong movement now, when companies have been using M2M systems for decades?
+The answer lies in the digital transformation that we live in, the so-called digital journey.
 The new reality that companies face is just one: either they adapt to new consumers, business models and processes and technologies, or they will disappear.
 And adapting to new technologies means evolving with them.
 This evolution can be seen from traditional M2M systems to IoT technology.

 The logic is simple: if it is possible to connect to the internet, it is possible to use the IoT to integrate, measure and analyze the data captured/used by that device.
 The possibilities are countless, and they work for basically any sector or company that has a minimal technology structure, and knows how to use it as a driver of innovation.